medic/cht-docs/content/en/contribute/code/workflow.md

 ### Ready for dev

 Issues in this column have been scheduled to be released with this webapp version and are ready for development.
 The issue has all the detail needed to begin development and it is free for anyone to start work on.
-If you start work on an issue assign it to yourself and move it to "Dev in progress".
+If you start work on an issue, assign it to yourself and move it to "Dev in progress".

 ### Dev in progress